legubiao/quadruped_ros2_control/descriptions/quadruped_gazebo/README.md

 # Quadruped Gazebo

-This package contains the description of the legged robot from Unitree Robotics, and the launch file to load them into the gazebo empty world.
+This package contains the description of the quadruped robot from Unitree Robotics, and the launch file to load them into the gazebo empty world.

+Tested environment:
+* Ubuntu 24.04
+  * ROS2 Jazzy
+  * Gazebo Harmonic

 ## Build
 ```bash